Key Concepts

 Allotropes of Phosphorus

-Some properties of the allotropes of phosphorus are given below:
+Some properties of the allotropes of phosphorus are given in the table below:

 White Phosphorus |